ckhatton/metrix-repo/README.md

 All being well, that should upgrade the wallet and fire it up again without any interruptions 😌

+### If you are running a hot/cold masternode setup

+Unlock the wallet if locked with a passphrase.
+Then type `metrix-cli masternode start`.
+It should report that the masternode has been started remotely.

+> **Note:**
+> If it reports the masternode cannot be started, it is likely the database needs rebuilding.
+>
+> Run the command `metrix-cli stop` and then the command `metrixd` to start up the wallet again.
+>
-> If it says the database needs to be rebuilt for whatever reason, and you wish to do so, type "yes" follow by getting return (Enter).
+> If it does say the database needs to be rebuilt, and you wish to do so, type "yes" follow by getting return (Enter).
 It should take around 4 hours to complete.

 ---